Errol Flynn: Death

+Honors

+In recognition for his contributions to the motion pictures and television industry, Flynn was awarded two stars on the Hollywood Walk of Fame in 1960.
+The star for motion pictures is located at 6654 Hollywood Boulevard and the star awarded for television is located at 7008 Hollywood Boulevard, Hollywood, California.

+There is a street named after Flynn in San Antonio, Texas.

 Posthumous controversies

-In a 1982 interview with Penthouse magazine, Ronald DeWolf, son of the author L. Ron Hubbard, said that his father's friendship with Flynn was so strong that Hubbard's family considered Flynn an adoptive father to DeWolf.
-He said that Flynn and his father engaged in illegal activities together, including drug smuggling and sexual acts with underage girls; but that Flynn never joined Scientology, Hubbard's religious group.
+In a 1982 interview with Penthouse magazine, Ronald DeWolf, son of the author L. Ron Hubbard said that his father's friendship with Flynn was so strong that Hubbard's family considered Flynn an adoptive father to DeWolf.
+He said that Flynn and his father engaged in illegal activities together, including drug smuggling and sexual acts with underage girls, but that Flynn never joined Scientology, Hubbard's movement.